 If I click on it I should be able to go see all the deployments within this.

 It's empty at the moment and next thing is that we need to create the ‘Kubernetes’, right and I can now create Kubernetes Service.

 By the way I can do this through Azure Cloud Shell as well, which is right here and ‘Reconnect’.
 Or I can use the Management Portal which is convenient.
-So, I'm gonna pick my subscription and then resource group needs to be ‘aksdemo’, the one that we recently have created.
-I'm gonna name the Kubernetes Cluster ‘myaks’ and as you can see it automatically prefilled the DNS name as well.
-I'm gonna pick ‘(US) Central US’ as my location.
-‘Kubernetes version’ needs to be specified and I am gonna go with default, but you can pick any that is desired and rest I would keep everything simple.
+So, I'm going to pick my subscription and then resource group needs to be ‘aksdemo’, the one that we recently have created.
+I'm going to name the Kubernetes Cluster ‘myaks’ and as you can see it automatically prefilled the DNS name as well.
+I'm going to pick ‘(US) Central US’ as my location.
+‘Kubernetes version’ needs to be specified and I am going to go with default, but you can pick any that is desired and rest I would keep everything simple.
 For ‘Primary node pool’, I need to specify the ‘Node size’ and ‘Node count’.
 So, you can either pick the standard or you can change the size.
 This is where your Kubernetes Service is actually going to be hosted, right.
 So, you need to come up with right you know choice for service with enough Memory, CPU and networking resources.